 A unique Lionel Messi would be a huge amount of money because there is only one of him.
 The card itself would have a unique token ID.
 Using this token ID you can also see any previous transactions that have taken place.

 Sorare releases many cards themselves, placing them up for auction.
 Managers are also able to sell players at a ‘buy now’ price, allowing other users to snap them up.
 In either case, the popularity of the game means that you will not be able to land sought-after cards on the cheap.
 There is also an extra premium to pay for the first issued card of its kind, much like is the case with artwork.
 You can see if a card is the first edition by looking at serial number in the top-left corner.
-To purchase a card, you can use the popular cryptocurrency Ethereum, which underpins this league, or your credit card.
+To purchase a card, you can use the popular cryptocurrency Ethereum, which underpins this league.

 By checking their personal bio of each player you can see how many cards of each type are in circulation at any one point.
 On the same page you can also view all active auctions/offers as well as previous sales for that specific player.